ucsd-cse29/fa24/src/week3/index.md

   - You should have a directory called `.ssh` on `ieng6` (that you created with `mkdir`) in your home directory.
   - The `.pub` file from your computer should be copied to the `.ssh/authorized_keys` file on `ieng6`

+**Add to your notes:** A screenshot of you logging into your `ieng6` account without a password prompt.

 ### Part 3 - Working in Terminal